sarahciston/codingcare/posts/guide.md

 ---
 layout: post
-title: coding care guide
+title: coding care field notes
 nav_order: 3
 date: 04.06.2023
 tags: [tips, guide, handy, coding, zine, computers, programming]
 ---

-# pocket guide / guide book / field notes
+# coding care: a pocket guide
+[guide book / field notes]

+{:toc}

+>>ADRIENNE MARIE BROWN says: “Any meeting or gathering is a place to practice the future together in the most tangible ways”

+## 0. welcome

-## rough starts & disconnects
+### rough starts & disconnects

 Have you considered coding but felt too intimidated to try?
 Have you struggled to learn programming or to understand how you'd actually use it?
 Or maybe you're decent with programming skills but you'd still never consider yourself "a coder"? *Coding Care* is about those disconnects--how difficult it is to bridge the space between trying to learn and feeling empowered to engage the tools of computation even as we likely interact with computation every day.